Brief description of post 28.

 How to estimate the LL for the beamPart 4/4 of the Solved problem 9-9-6?

-This is the next post, Moment Redistribution For Continuous Steel Beams.
-The post is an introduction to the method for moment redistribution set the AISc code for the reduction of the negative moments and add 0.10 to the average value between supports to the positive moment.
+This is the next post,ย Moment Redistribution For Continuous Steel Beams.
+The post introduces the method for moment redistribution, setting the AISc code to reduce negative moments and adding 0.10 to the average value between supports and positive moments.